A B C D E F G H I J K L M N O P Q R S T U V W X Y X

 Refund anticipation loan: An immediate cash loan from a private lender, typically a commercial tax preparer, backed the by the anticipated tax refund claimed on the borrower’s tax return.

 Regressive tax.
-A tax that claims a larger percentage of the income of lower-income households than of higher-income households.
+A tax that claims a larger percentage of income of lower-income households than of higher-income households.
 (See also Progressive tax.)

 Revenue.
 Federal government revenue consists of taxes, mandatory fees, licenses, fines, and Federal Reserve earnings.
 Federal revenues are also known as federal government receipts.